 Empire Apples: The Basics

 Empire is a cultivar from the famous New York State Agricultural Experiment Station in Geneva, NY.
 Other favorites from this horticultural institution include Macoun.
 Even though this cultivar was bred in the late 1940s, it didn’t fruit until the mid-1950s and was not released until the year 1966.
 It was decidedly named the Empire Apple as a reference to the state it was created in, the Empire State: New York!

 The combination of the sweet and tart flavors in an Empire Apple really sets it apart and makes it incredibly unique from other types of apples.
 Most other apples don’t have the dynamic duo of the sour and sugary flavor blend.
 The satisfying crunch was another unique characteristic of this apple when it was developed.

 On a scale with one side representing a super tart flavor (or in other words, the rating of a 1 on the scale would mean incredibly tart and bitter) and the other side taking the stance of sweet flavor (meaning placing the rating as a 10 on the scale would imply and suggest a sweet taste), the Empire Apple would probably score around a 4 or possibly a 4.5.

-It isn’t overly bitter but has a distinct tartiness to it, and, although it has some sweetness, it certainly isn’t as sweet as some other fruits may be.
+It isn’t overly bitter but has a distinct tartiness to it, and, although it has some sweetness, it certainly isn’t as sugary as some of the sweetest apples available.
 However, even though it has a bit of a tart flavor to it, the Empire apple still manages to be juicy, ripe, and crisp.

 Where Empire Apples Are Grown

-Interestingly, Empire Apples differ from other apples in where they grow.
-California is a huge producer of fresh fruit and vegetables, apples included.
-Where the state of Washington is along the west coast and isn’t far from California, Washington happens to have an incredibly large apple production industry.
-However, Empire Apples are unique and they grow in the northeast part of the United States, particularly in New York.
+Empire Apples are mainly grown in the northeast part of the United States, particularly in New York.
 In fact, New York has a fairly large apple production system, and roughly sixty percent of the apples it sends out are Empire Apples.
-When looking at national apple production as a whole, Empire apples account for about two percent of apples produced.
+When looking at national apple production as a whole, Empire apples account for only about two percent of apples produced.

 Empire Apples cost about 50 cents each in bulk or up to $1-$2 each in a deli or coffee shop.
 Ten pounds of apples sell for about 20 dollars.
-Empire Apples are usually available for purchase in the months of fall and sometimes through early winter.
+Empire Apples are usually available for purchase in the months of fall and through early winter.

 Harvest Season For Empire Apples